Government of the 32nd Dáil: Resignation

-31st Government of Ireland
+31st government of Ireland

 Nomination of Taoiseach

 After the resignation of Enda Kenny as Taoiseach on the previous day, on 14 June 2017, Leo Varadkar was proposed for the nomination of the Dáil for the position of Taoiseach.
 This motion was approved and Varadkar was appointed by President Michael D. Higgins.
 Varadkar was the first Fine Gael leader to succeed a party colleague as Taoiseach within a Dáil term.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Leo Varadkar proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.